Leverage Calculator XAUUSD

 Types of Leverage in XAUUSD

-The meaning of leverage is having ability to control a large amount of money using very little of your own money & borrowing the rest - this is what makes the market to attract many investors - Trading Leverage Synonym - XAUUSD Gearing.
+The meaning of leverage is having ability to control a large amount of money using very little of your own money and borrowing the rest - this is what makes the market to attract many investors - Leverage Synonym - XAUUSD Gearing.

-When XAUUSD using leverage it means that as a trader you can open trades which are larger than if you were using only the amount of money in your account without leverage.
+When XAUUSD using leverage it means that as a trader you as a gold trader can open trades which are larger than if you were using only the amount of money on your account without leverage.

-With leverage you can use your money which's in your trading account to borrow from your online broker through what's known as gold leverage.
-For example, if you as a trader have a account with $100 - you can use your $100 & borrow using the leverage option of 1:100, which means that you will borrow $100 from your broker for each $1 in your account & after leverage you will have $100*(1:100 Leverage Ratio) = $10,000.
+With leverage you as a Gold trader can use your money which's in your account to borrow from your online gold trading broker through what's known as gold leverage.
+For example, if you as a trader have a account with $100 - you as a Gold trader can use your $100 & borrow using the leverage option of 1:100, which means that you'll borrow $100 from your broker for each $1 dollars in your account & after leverage you will have $100*(1:100 Leverage Ratio) = $10,000.

 XAUUSD leverage is represented in the form of ratio: